pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

 }
 ```

+> Note: If your project is using [default main actor isolation] then you further need to annotate
+> your extension as `nonisolated`, or define the helpers directly in the declaration of the struct.
+[default main actor isolation]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0466-control-default-actor-isolation.md

 Then these helpers can be used when composing together a larger, more complex query.
 For example,
 we can select all non-deleted lists with the count of all non-deleted reminders in each list like
 so: